Humber armoured car: Variants

 Equipped with the US M5 or M6 37 mm high velocity gun in place of the 15 mm Besa.
 The larger gun required the removal of the third crewman in the turret (the wireless operator).
 Turret hatches were rearranged with the new gun and crew layout.
 About 2,000 units built.
+As with the Mark II, an OP version "Armoured Car, Humber Mk IV O.P." was produced.